mrtool42/UREI-1603-PSU-Replacement-Guide/README.md

 Instructions to replace the original PSU for a reliable switching-PSU to prevent damages from over-voltages

-The UREI 1603 is a fully analog DJ/club mixer.
+The UREI 1603 is an amazing fully analog DJ/club mixer.

-Its original power supply is known to fail after several thousand operating hours, producing over-current and unstable DC rails that can damage the mixer over time.
+Its original power supply is known to fail after several thousand operating hours, producing over-current and unstable DC rails that will damage the mixer over time.

-Commercial workshops offer PSU rebuilds for high prices, often several hundred pesos for a conceptually simple solution using standard power modules.
+Commercial workshops offer PSU replacements for high prices, often several hundred pesos for a conceptually simple solution using standard power modules.

+In this Tutorial, you will replace your 1603 PSU for about 20 bucks.

 This guide is published to provide transparent, reproducible Open-Source knowledge, enabling users to understand the rebuild and perform it independently.

-Upgrade Goal

 Replace the original PSU section with:
 * Two isolated 12V DC switch-mode PSU modules to form ±12V rails for the analog audio path